tzviki1304/linkers/README.md

 # Link Saver Chrome Extension

-A Chrome extension for saving and organizing links in workspaces and categories.
+A Chrome extension that replaces the new tab page for saving and organizing links in workspaces and categories.

 ## Features

+- Opens automatically on new tab
 - Organize links in workspaces and categories
 - Drag and drop from open tabs
 - Light and dark theme